glennblock/socketio-chat-sb/readme.md

 To use this app you need to do the following

 * Clone the app (obivously)
-* Create a ServiceBus namesapce in the Windows Azure portal website or use an existing namespace.
+* Create a ServiceBus namespace in the Windows Azure portal website or use an existing namespace.
 Copy the access key for the namespace.
 * Deploy your app
 * Go to the Azure Portal to retrieve
 * Set ServiceBus namespace config in the portal by adding SERVICEBUS_NAMESPACE and SERVICEBUS_ACCESS_KEY in the AppSettings section or use either our our xPlat CLI: